OsamaMustafa32/Booking-Event-Driven-Data-Pipeline/README.md

 # Booking Event-Driven Data Pipeline

-An event-driven batch ingestion pipeline on AWS that automatically detects when daily booking files are uploaded to **Amazon S3**, orchestrates metadata cataloging and a **PySpark ETL** job through **AWS Step Functions**, enforces **data quality validation** with a circuit-breaker mechanism, enriches raw bookings against dimension tables in a star schema, and loads curated facts into **Amazon Redshift** — with **SNS** alerts on every pipeline success or failure.
+An event-driven batch ingestion pipeline on AWS that simulates how online travel platforms like **Booking.com, Expedia, Agoda, and MakeMyTrip** process **daily hotel booking transactions**.
+In a real-world scenario, the upstream booking platform's nightly export job dumps confirmed reservations, cancellations, modifications, and no-shows as a flat file into S3.
+This pipeline automates everything that happens next — detecting the file arrival, validating data quality, enriching bookings with hotel and channel metadata, and loading a curated star-schema fact table into **Amazon Redshift** for revenue analytics, cancellation analysis, channel performance, and executive dashboards.

-Built for high-volume, messy transactional CSV data where upstream quality is unpredictable.
-The pipeline validates every record, quarantines failures for investigation, and halts the load entirely when error rates breach a configurable threshold — ensuring the warehouse stays trustworthy for downstream analytics and dashboards.
+File arrivals are detected through **CloudTrail + EventBridge**, orchestration runs via **AWS Step Functions** (cataloging + **PySpark ETL** job), a **circuit-breaker** halts the load when error rates spike, bad records are quarantined for investigation, and **SNS** alerts fire on every pipeline success or failure — ensuring the warehouse stays trustworthy as the single source of truth for downstream analytics.

 ---

 ## Architecture